cryptonobo/Mining-XMRIG-various-coin/README.md

 - [x] Raspberry Pi / Mac / Pc (tested on rspb 3 & 4b and Under Macbook osx & ubuntu)
 - [x] 16GB card for Raspberry
-- [x] SSH  & Wifi (can be set ON via rapsberry pi Manager before flashing arm64 OS) use (control + shift + x) in rapsberry pi Manager when opened
+- [x] SSH  & Wifi (can be set ON via rapsberry pi Manager before flashing arm64 OS) use (control + shift + x) in rapsberry pi Imager when opened
      (very usefull for non screen & keyboard user)

 ![This is an image](https://github.com/cryptonobo/MinnigTools/blob/master/istockphoto-1170634914-612x612.jpg)